-Option Shortcut Key Functionality Connection Options Allows you to configure various session parameters such E as format and encoding for enhancing the session performance, logging, and local and remote cursor handling.
-Connection Info Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and protocol version of the managed device. ì protocol version of the managed device.
-Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal mode. ₽ mode.
+Option Shortcut Key Functionality Connection Options Allows you to configure various session parameters such 1 as format and encoding for enhancing the session performance, logging, and local and remote cursor handling.
+Connection Info Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and i. protocol version of the managed device.
+Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal ₩. mode.
 Request Screen Refresh Refreshes the viewing window.
 S Send Ctrl-Alt-Del Sends the Ctrl+Alt+Del keystroke to the managed device.
-4 59 This option is disabled for Remote View and Remote Diagnostics sessions.
+19 9 This option is disabled for Remote View and Remote Diagnostics sessions.
 The Ctrl+Alt+Del keystroke is delayed in a remote session when used for the first time after rebooting the managed device.
 However the subsequent Ctrl+Alt+Del keystroke takes less time until you reboot the managed device again.
 Send Ctrl-Esc Invokes the Start menu on the managed device.
 This option is not supported.
 Send Alt Key Press / Clicking this option and pressing the ALT key on the Release keyboard sends the Alt keystroke to the managed device.
 This option is not supported.
-Att Disconnect Alt+F4 Closes the remote session. ×
+Alt All : 54 Disconnect Alt+F4 Closes the remote session. ×